 Of all the issues we'd had to face in the previous 24 hours, this one just floored us.
 My life was now in the hands of an undetermined amount of people who had never met me... met my husband... met our children... who knew nothing about our lives, our family, anything to do with us.
 "They" would decide if I would live or die, if my husband would be widowed, if my children would grow up without a mother.
 And this in a small, insular community made up primarily of Catholics and Mormons.
 I was already devastated, depressed, and quite naturally blaming myself for every decision I had made over the course of this pregnancy.
 Now, I was also terrified.
 So was my husband.

 This story, fortunately, has a happy ending - sort of, anyway.
-The decision came through a week later, in our favor.
+The decision came through a week later.
+I wouldn't be able to have an elective abortion, but they would allow it if the situation deteriorated to the point that my life was at immediate risk.
 A week after that, I went into natural labor, and after six hours of virtually painless contractions, delivered our five-pound daughter, Baylee Evelyn.
 They pin-pricked my water bag, and drained, very slowly, three times the average amount of amniotic fluid.
 At the end of this, my stomach was nearly flat - and I got to watch her kick and turn over inside me for a few minutes before the urge to push took over.
 Her dad was the first person to hold her - they let us stay in the delivery room with her for nearly an hour before we finally let her go.
 We had already requested a DNR (Do Not Resuscitate) order, but it wasn't needed - she never took a single breath on her own.
 We had her cremated, and her ashes remain in a beautiful box, decorated with a bear holding a balloon and a glitter-glue letter "B" her oldest brother put in the balloon.
 We still talk about her occasionally - what she would be like now, at 15 years old, what our family would have been like if she had lived.

 But I have never, ever forgotten what it was like to realize that we could have lost both her and me - or how it felt to have that decision taken completely out of our hands.
 No one has the right to decide what is best for a woman facing a situation like that - no amount of schooling, study, medical practice; nothing gives another human being the right to decide that a non-viable fetus's life is worth more than that of the mother carrying that fetus.
 Ever.

 And yet, it goes on every day.
-In April of 1997 - nearly a year to the day after Baylee's birth day - the U.S. Supreme Court upheld a law banning exactly the procedure that I would have been given - with no exception for any risk to the health of the mother.
+In April of 2007, the U.S. Supreme Court upheld a law banning exactly the procedure that I would have been given - with no exception for any risk to the health of the mother.

-I guess I can just thank my lucky stars that it wasn't necessary - and that I didn't get pregnant just one year later.
+I guess I can just thank my lucky stars that it wasn't necessary.